-Like mentioned above.
-This disclaimer limits liability / damages occured by using the products or services offered / advised by the website.
+As mentioned above.
+This disclaimer limits liability/damages occurred by using the products or services offered/advised by the website.

 2. Past performance

 Ex.
 If you’re selling something that requires social proof.
 Ex.
-If you’re selling fat slimming pills, & showing how people in the past have been benefitted from using it.
+If you’re selling fat slimming pills, & showing how people in the past have benefitted from using them.

 3. Use At Your Own Risk

 For.
-Ex. if you’re selling something dangerous or it possess the chances of inducing injury onto someone.
+Ex. if you’re selling something dangerous or it possesses the chances of inducing injury onto someone.
 Ex. a small knife.